cockroachdb/docs/secure-a-cluster.md

 asciicast: true
 ---

-Now that you've seen how easy it is to start, use, and stop a [local cluster](start-a-local-cluster.html), let's secure the cluster with authentication and encryption.
+Now that you've seen how easy it is to [start, use, and stop a local cluster](start-a-local-cluster.html), let's secure the cluster with authentication and encryption.
 This involves creating certificates and restarting nodes with a few additional flags.

 <div id="toc"></div>

-## Watch a Demo
+## Before You Begin

+Make sure you have already [installed CockroachDB](install-cockroachdb.html).

-Feel free to watch this process in action before going through the steps yourself.
+Also, feel free to watch this process in action before going through the steps yourself.
 Note that you can copy commands directly from the video, and you can use **<** and **>** to go back and forward.

 <asciinema-player class="asciinema-demo" src="asciicasts/secure-a-cluster.json" cols="107" speed="2" theme="monokai" poster="npt:0:52" title="Secure a Cluster"></asciinema-player>